Doris Kearns Goodwin: Personal life

 Growing up on Long Island, Goodwin was a fan of the Brooklyn Dodgers.
 She remembered that her father would have her document the events of a baseball game from the radio, and "replay" the events for him when he returned home.
 Goodwin stopped following baseball after the Dodgers moved to Los Angeles in 1958, but later became a Boston Red Sox fan while attending Harvard, and is now a season ticket holder.

 In 1975, Kearns married Richard N. Goodwin, who had worked in the Kennedy and Johnson administrations as an adviser and speechwriter.
 The two met in mid-1972 at Harvard's Institute of Politics.
-Richard Goodwin was a widower who had a son, also named Richard, from his first marriage.
+Richard was a widower who had a son from his first marriage.
 At the time he and Kearns married, his son was nine years old.
-The couple, who lived in Concord, Massachusetts, had two sons together, Michael and Joseph.
-Richard Goodwin died on May 20, 2018, after a brief battle with cancer.
+The couple, who lived in Concord, Massachusetts, had two sons together.
+Richard died on May 20, 2018, after a brief case of cancer.